cjmencias/parcel-ai/DOMAIN.md

 - A confirmation pop-up asks the customer to confirm the cancellation
 - After confirmation:
   - The job is marked Cancelled and the customer's card is not charged
-  - The assigned driver (if any) and the support team receive a notification that the job was cancelled
+  - The assigned driver (if any) is informed that the job was cancelled
   - The booking now appears in the customer's history with the label Cancelled and the chosen reason visible

 ### US-08: Mobile-Optimized Field Operations